 Why learning to control stress is a lifelong gift

-April is National Stress Awareness month; it’s a month dedicated to thinking what stresses us out and how to make changes to reduce feelings of stress.
 In small doses, stress can be a great motivator, helping us get things done.
 The problems set in when we experience high levels of stress over extended periods of time.
 That can be damaging, both to mental and physical health.
 It’s a bit like pulling out all the stops and working at full pelt – all of the time.
-Put simply, it’s unsustainable.
+And we simply can’t keep it up.

 What could be making my child stressed?